What is Design

 The Language of Design

 Thoughtful design demands that we define and organise in a visual way that brings stories to life.
-It is guided by many structural elements such as shape, color, form, texture, scale, movement, space, and proportion.
+It is guided by many structural elements such as shape, colour, form, texture, scale, movement, space, and proportion.
 The more we understand the language of design, the more effectively we can communicate with our intended audience.
 Visual language should be intuitive and allow us to connect with ourselves and others at a deeper level.
 It is about creating products and experiences that change the way we live, work, think and play.

 “Design is the intermediary between information and understanding.”
 Richard Grefé